alex-randles-ADAPT/SEMANTICS-2023-Data/README.md

 **Video_Demo.mp4** is a video demonstration of the R2[RML] Framework is available.

 ## Experimentation-Results
-The 50 distinct RDF Concepts used during the experiment are here: [Experiment_Concepts.pdf](Experiment_Concepts.pdf)
+The 50 distinct RDF Concepts used during the experiment are here: [Experiment_Concepts.pdf](Experiment_Concepts.pdf).
+These 50 mappings were retrieved from the 5 R2RML mappings containined in [/Experiment-Mappings](./Experiment-Mappings).
-### Results of RQ1
+### Results of Research Question 1 (RQ1)
-**Research Question 1 (RQ1)** investigated the following:  *"To what extent will ChatGPT produce semantically correct data for certain values in a declarative uplift mapping (e.g. type, range, domain, descriptions)?"*
+**RQ1** investigated the following:  *"To what extent will ChatGPT produce semantically correct data for certain values in a declarative uplift mapping (e.g. type, range, domain, descriptions)?"*

 The results are stored in **/Experiment-1-Results** and are as follows: